Effects of Salt on Kidney Health

 - The juice from 1 lemon

 Follow this treatment for three days in a row every month.
-You’ll feel great!
+You just might find that your kidney health improves and you feel better!